Xiao Zhan: Philanthropy

+Charitable contributions

+On 2 February 2015, Xiao Zhan participated in the filming of Tencent Video 's public welfare short film "Young Self-Save Firewall".

 As early as 2016, shortly after Xiao Zhan made his debut.
-Xiao Zhan donated 17,000 Yuan to the Angel Animal Protection - Animal Care Center to purchase 100 cat nests to keep stray cats warm during the winter.
+Xiao Zhan donated 17,000 yuan to the Angel Animal Protection - Animal Care Center to purchase 100 cat nests to keep stray cats warm during the winter.

+On 14 May 2019, Xiao Zhan participated in the "Book Road Project" jointly organized by the China Foundation for Poverty Alleviation and Sina News APP to raise electronic book resources for poor students.
+On 29 August 2019, Xiao Zhan, as the brand ambassador of Crest, recorded a short video announcing that part of the profits would be used for charity.
+On 13 November 2019, Xiao Zhan supported the public welfare project "Yuanshanli Kids' Football Dream", calling for attention to left-behind children.
+On 19 November 2019, Xiao Zhan participated in the fourth "Everyone is a Volunteer" themed charity event, calling for attention to the autism community.

 During COVID-19, Xiao Zhan Studio donated various medical supplies, equipment and ventilators to hospitals in need.

+On 8 February 2020, Xiao Zhan and Li Yuchun sang the charity song "Peace Every Year" to show their support to those fighting the epidemic.
+On 26 February 2020, Xiao Zhan provided the narration for the anti-epidemic public welfare short video "Thirty-Three" launched by Zhihu, which recorded the 33 days of the Chinese New Year in which we jointly fought against the epidemic.
+On 10 May 2020, Xiao Zhan participated in the People's Daily charity live broadcast "Revitalize Hubei, People's Action" to help Hubei's economic recovery.
+All profits from the charity T-shirts sold during the live broadcast have been used for Hubei's charity cause.
+On 11 June 2020, the Wei County People's Government and People's Online jointly organized the "Public Welfare to Aid Farmers Media Integration Tour" event, with Xiao Zhan serving as the poverty alleviation product experience officer.

-In 2021, he also donated 1 million Yuan ($210,000) to Zhengzhou Red Cross to help with flood relief in Henan province.
+In 2021, he also donated 1 million yuan (US$210,000) to Zhengzhou Red Cross to help with flood relief in Henan province.

-In 2022, Xiao Zhan donated 500,000 Yuan to the Amity Foundation to support the epidemic prevention and control work in Shanghai.
-On April 22, the procurement of 1,000 material packages was completed, each including rice, edible oil, and milk; another batch of 1,125 material packages had also been purchased, including rice, eggs, milk, edible salt, soy sauce, etc. Subsequent packaged will be delivered and received by the towns and neighborhood committees within the Pudong New Area and distributed to groups in need.
-On September 08, Xiao Zhan Studio donated 1 million Yuan to Red Cross Society to help with earthquake relief efforts in Luding County, Ganzi Prefecture in Sichuang province.
+In 2022, Xiao Zhan donated 500,000 yuan (US$70,500) to the Amity Foundation in support of the epidemic prevention and control work in Shanghai.
+On 22 April, the procurement of 1,000 material packages was completed, each including rice, edible oil, and milk; another batch of 1,125 material packages had also been purchased, including rice, eggs, milk, edible salt, soy sauce, etc. Subsequent packages were later delivered and received by the towns and neighborhood committees within the Pudong New Area and distributed to groups in need.

+On 8 September, Xiao Zhan Studio donated 1 million yuan to Red Cross Society to help with earthquake relief efforts in Luding County, Ganzi Prefecture in Sichuang province.